TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 The code for the project will be discussed in detail in the microcontroller signoff.
 On a high level,
     the code will read sensor data in at a determined sampling rate (around 100 Hz, disccussed in analysis).
 	A generalized code block diagram is shown below.
+The sensor has Arduino libraries for customer download to help with implementation.
 <p align = "center">
 <img src = "https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Documentation/Images/Line-Following/Line_Sensing_Software_Flowchart.png?raw=true"alt="Code Block Diagram"/>
 </p>